tmtk75/discourse_docker_aws/README.md

 # README

+Providing a way to launch a fresh discourse via docker, which discourse team officially recommends.

 ## Prerequisites
 - virtualenv to install ansible locally
 - A tool to launch fresh hosts like awscli,  terraform or vagrant